 Present in body.
 Lost in thoughts.
 Fighting in faith.

-Had it not been for a captivating moment that day, the tyranny of my thought life would have suffocated my spirit of ministry to others.
+Had it not been for a captivating moment that day, the tyranny of my thought life may have stifled my spirit of ministry to others.

 I walked through the sanctuary doors with my granddaughter’s hand firmly enfolded in mine.
 She wowed the crowd with pink furry unicorn-horned earmuffs stretched across her long chestnut hair.